 It is quite commonly misunderstood, that in SFBT past events would be totally neglected.
 While SFBT concentrates in making precise and objective observations of the current situation and already proven actions, there is still interest to study the past enough to find out what is essential for building up a new approach.
 We don’t need to avoid the past, but we also don’t need to get stuck with it.
 When we find a new path in one issue, it often opens up new possibilities in other areas too.

 I started studying SFTB during fall 2021 in Helsinki Psychotherapy Institute and will be graduating in October 2023.
 Our studies include 108 sessions of work (each 45 min) as therapy practitioner, which I have started in May 2022.
-My regular reception is on monday afternoons and -evenings, location is at a studio in Arkadiankatu, Kamppi, Helsinki.
-There are possibilities to book a time also other days and by remote connection.
-You can contact me here.
+I meet clients at Helsinki Mental Health Society premises in Topeliuksenkatu (close to Töölö Library).
+You can book a session or contact me for more info here.
+After first session it is also possible to continue by using remote connection.

 In Brief Therapy (sometimes also called Short Term Therapy) the total amount of sessions is normally between 1 and 20.
 In each of them we go through the client’s goals, steps towards the goals, already functioning models of action and new thought-action chains to be practiced in everyday life.
 The client decides together with the therapist of the continuity of the sessions as well as the frequency.
 Sessions can be held by remote connections, however specially in the beginning I prefer meeting live.